 Introduction to the history of film in the United States from its inception at the turn of the 20th Century to the present.
 Explores the many facets of U.S. film and looks at the manner in which the film industry developed during the course of the 20th Century.
 Looks at the evolution of film making and the manner in which film not only shaped but also reflected the historical moments in which it was born, with careful attention to the manner in which film reflects American society’s tensions over race, class, and gender.
-May not be taken for credit by students who have received credit for HIST 300W.

 Foreign Policy of the United States